mstilkerich/rcmcarddav/doc/INSTALL.md

 # Installation of RCMCardDAV plugin

-There is two ways to install the plugin.
+There are two ways to install the plugin.

 1. Using composer with libraries globally managed across the entire roundcube installation (__recommended__)
 2. Installation from release tarball with the plugin's dependencies located in the plugin directory.
 There is the